Welcome to the ultimate backpacking Los Angeles travel guide!

 Here is what you can expect your average daily backpacking costs to be in Los Angeles:

-Los Angeles Budget Backpacking Tips
+Los Angeles on a Budget – A Few Tips and Tricks

 - Visit Free Museums!: The Getty, LACMA (free every other Tuesday 11 am- 5 pm), and the Natural History Museum are all free (except for certain dates).